 Pending publication of ISO/IEC 80079-34 Edition 2, this document provides supplementary requirements for ISO/IEC 80079-34 Edition 1 related to non-electrical equipment.

-NOTE The information in Annex A of this document has been provided by the convenor of IEC SC 31M MT80079-34 as the most current text being considered for the next edition of ISO/IEC 80079-34.
-This OD may be updated if the proposed text for ISO/IEC 80079-34 Edition 2 changes.
+NOTE The information in Annex A of this document was been provided by the convenor of IEC SC 31M MT80079-34 as the most current text being considered for the next edition of ISO/IEC 80079-34.
+This version is revised to take account of changes that occurred once this CD was issued as 31M_107e_CD.
+This OD may be updated if the proposed text for ISO/IEC 80079-34 Edition 2 changes, for example at the CDV stage

 Normative references